PolarsBear/parseaia/docs/index.md

 This is a statement in the [`code`](#class-codeclassescode) of a [`screen`](#class-mainscreen)

 ##### Properties
-* rawself: `codeclasses.Base` Very useless raw version of the statement, as if it was just the xml in object form
+* rawself: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
 * name: `str` Name of the statement
 * next: [`Block`](#class-block) The next block in the code, run after this statement